CroquetMickael/specflow-emulator/docs/docs/intro.md

 ## Configuration

 :::info  Under the hood
-To make specflow-emulator work, we use `jest-cucumber` under the hood, we only provide support for `Jest` and `Vitest`
+To make specflow-emulator work, we use `jest-cucumber` under the hood, we only provide support for `Vitest`
 :::

 ### Vitest